Dalcroze Institute at UK

 The UK Dalcroze Institute is especially designed for music teachers who wish to acquire knowledge and skills in Dalcroze pedagogy and musicianship, but eurhythmics training benefits all musicians and many others such as dancers, music therapists, and actors.
 Summer workshops are open to all musicians and dancers, even those with little to no piano training.
 Participants will be immersed in the principal subjects of the Dalcroze approach.
 Very few institutions in the United States offer Dalcroze Eurhythmics training.
 The offering of Eurhythmics at the University of Kentucky answers a demand for professional development opportunities for artists in this region and has attracted participants from overseas, especially from Asia where Eurhythmics is very well received.

 To earn the Graduate Certificate in Eurhythmics, students must take three online Dalcroze classes (offered during the Fall, Spring, and Summer II), participate in at least two of the 10-day summer training workshops, and complete a capstone project.
 Instructors for these courses are Dr. Todd Anderson and Dr. Kathy Thomsen.
 If taken for credits, these workshops can be used to count towards a MM degree concentrating in Dalcroze Eurhythmics.
-See the Credits & Certifications page for more information.

 For musicians, dancers, and music specialists